Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Introduction

 We validate our methodology by applying SODACER to the optimal control of a compartmental model for Human Papillomavirus (HPV) transmission dynamics.
 Given the complex, nonlinear nature of HPV transmission, with inherent state and input constraints, this model serves as a relevant test case for adaptive control policies in a constrained environment.
 We employed the model and system parameters that had been established previously in our earlier work.
 Our preceding publication has comprehensively examined and detailed this disease model and convergence study \cite{RKH1}.
 Our approach addresses the unmet need for RL-based public health strategies, aiming to minimize infection rates and intervention costs through safe, data-driven policies.
 Prior studies by Saldaña et al. [\citen{R1}] and Malik et al. [\citen{R2, R4}] have underscored the challenges of controlling HPV spread, while Brown et al. [\citen{R3}] highlighted the cost-effectiveness of vaccination programs.
 This work builds on these insights, demonstrating the potential of safe RL methods for optimizing health policy.
+In this work, safety is enforced by integrating the proposed SODACER framework with Control Barrier Functions (CBFs), which act as an online safety filter to correct the policy-generated control actions and guarantee forward invariance of the predefined safe set during learning and execution.

 The main contributions of this study are as follows.

 \begin{itemize} \item Leveraged a self-organizing adaptive clustering mechanism in SODACER to dynamically remove redundant experiences, improving memory efficiency and accelerating learning convergence. \item Developed a dual-buffer architecture combining a fast buffer for immediate instances and a slow buffer for extended experience diversity, effectively managing the bias-variance trade-off. \item Incorporated CBFs to enforce state and input constraints, ensuring safe optimized control policies in complex environments. \item Integrated Sophia optimizer for rapid convergence, supporting scalable reinforcement learning in nonlinear systems. \item For effective control of HPV transmission within public health frameworks, the proposed approach, demonstrates capability to manage infection rates under operational constraints and provides strategic insights for health interventions. \item Proposed a framework that is inherently scalable and generalizable effectively across a broad range of optimal control problems. \end{itemize} To guide the reader, the paper is organized thematically.
 Following this introduction, we establish the foundational problem definition and system dynamics.
 Building on this foundation, we formulate the safe optimal control problem under state constraints.
 The subsequent sections present our methodological core: first, an online reinforcement learning algorithm using neural networks; then, an examination of experience replay as a reinforcement learning enhancement.
 This leads to the introduction of our novel SODACER approach for experience replay in dynamic settings.
 Next, we detail the proposed control mechanism for nonlinear systems.
 The framework is then validated through a case study using an HPV model, with numerical results showcasing the efficacy of combining the Sophia optimizer with SODACER.
 A comparative analysis of experience replay methods further contextualizes the contribution.
 The paper concludes by synthesizing key insights and discussing applications.